 There will some flexibility around how you complete the placement.
 Personal circumstances such as your current employment and caring responsibilities will be considered.

-Autism Spectrum Australia is the major sponsor of Future Leaders.
-The Sylvia Rodger Academy was established by Autism CRC, an initiative of the Australian Government.
+Autism Spectrum Australia (Aspect) is the major sponsor of Future Leaders.
+The Sylvia Rodger Academy is an initiative of Autism CRC, which receives funding from the Australian Government